Therapeutic Riding at

 Equine Services for Heroes

-Psychotherapy and Learning
+Equine-Assisted Psychotherapy and Learning

-Enrollment Process for Mental Health Program
+Enrollment Process for EAP/L Programs

-Most clients who are interested in equine-facilitated psychotherapy (EFP) are referred by a licensed mental health therapist who will work with their client here at Queen of Hearts.
+Most clients who are interested in equine-assisted psychotherapy (EAP) are referred by a licensed mental health therapist who will work with their client here at Queen of Hearts.
 Queen of Hearts does not have a mental health therapist on staff and its staff is not qualified to independently create a treatment plan.
 However, Queen of Hearts does have a working relationship and collaboration with some “private pay” therapists.
-Therefore, if an individual contacts Queen of Hearts, Queen of Hearts will refer the individual to one or more of these therapists who will interview the individual.
+Therefore, if an individual contacts Queen of Hearts for EAP, Queen of Hearts will refer the individual to one or more of these therapists who will interview the individual.
 The interview will include an evaluation of the individual’s needs and screening for precautions and contraindications.
 The therapist will assist the individual with setting goals and objectives, and ongoing consultation and the best course of treatment.
 All payment arrangements are made through the therapist and the therapist will pay Queen of Hearts according to the independent contract with the therapists.

 The therapist will contact Queen of Hearts and coordinate the treatment schedule and appropriate logistics needed from the ranch (i.e., horses, equine specialist, props)

-EFP sessions are conducted rain or shine.
+EAP sessions are conducted rain or shine.
 However, the weather may dictate whether or not riding will be replaced with alternative activities.
 Mental health sessions will have a minimum of three (3) facilitators: the mental health practitioner, the equine specialist, and an equine.
 Each session is individually and carefully planned with the client’s goals in mind but, because many sessions are experiential, the plans are flexible enough to be changed as necessary.